BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/highLowWord.md

     # save the userInput
     # convert the userInput to lowercase
     # if the userInput is less than the secret word
       # output The secret word is after then concatenate the userInput
     # if the userInput is greater than the secret word
       # output The secret word is before then concatenate the userInput
     # if the userInput is the secret word
       # output You got it!!!!!
       # ask Do you want to play again? y or n?
       # if userInput is y
         # call the main function
         # break out the forever loop
+      # otherwise
+        # break out the forever loop

 ```